bitovi/academy/src/technology-consulting/2-specific-goals.md

 ## Performance Indicators

-A [performance indicator](https://en.wikipedia.org/wiki/Performance_indicator) (PI) is a quantitative measurement that indicates the project has been successful. __Key__ performance indicators (KPIs) tend to be those that most affect the bottom line directly.
-Often, it can be worth having additional performance indicators that, if accomplished, strongly suggest the __key__ performance indicators will be achieved.
+A [performance indicator](https://en.wikipedia.org/wiki/Performance_indicator) (PI) is a quantitative measurement that indicates the project has been successful. **Key** performance indicators (KPIs) tend to be those that most affect the bottom line directly.
+Often, it can be worth having additional performance indicators that, if accomplished, strongly suggest the **key** performance indicators will be achieved.

+Write at least one Key Performance Indicator and one Performance Indicator here:
 <textarea placeholder="How will the project measure success?" style="width: 640px"></textarea>

 Example: